|

 - The source is a new value for

-it exists, bmake will
+‘.OBJDIR’.
+If it exists,

-to it and update the value of
+and updates the value of

 .ORDER

-- The named targets are made in sequence.
-This ordering does not add targets
+- In parallel mode, the named targets are made in sequence.
+This ordering

-to the list of targets to be made.
-Since the dependents of a target do not
+does not add targets to the list of targets to be made.

-get built until the target itself could be built, unless
+target itself could be built, unless

-dependency graph, the following is a dependency loop:
+the dependency graph, the following is a dependency loop:

 .PATH